miguelmartin75/vit/README.md

 - H-params for the model architecture

 ## Train/Eval Lessons
-Training a ViT from scratch is not easy (due to compute requirements and hparam tweaking).
+Training a ViT from scratch has it's challenges due to compute requirements and hparam tweaking.

 1. When training from scratch:
     1. Warming-up the LR is **very important**.
 Training a ViT from scratch is not like training a CNN.